cabloy/zova/zova-docs/guide/techniques/css-in-js/theme.md

 ### Cli command

 Theme beans can be created through Cli commands.
-For example, create a theme Bean `orange` in the `a-demo` module
+For example, create a theme Bean `orange` in the `demo-basic` module

 ```bash
 $ zova :create:theme orange --module=a-demo